awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-long-code.md

 After we receive your request, we send you information about the costs associated with obtaining a long code in your country or region\.
 We also provide an estimate of the amount of time that's required to provision a long code in your country or region\.

 **Note**
 If you're new to SMS messaging with Amazon Pinpoint, you should also request a monthly SMS spend threshold that meets the expected demands of your SMS use case\.
 By default, your monthly spend threshold is $1\.00 USD\.
-For more information, see [Requesting Increases to Your Monthly SMS Spend Threshold for Amazon Pinpoint](channels-sms-awssupport-spend-threshold.md)\.
+For more information, see [Requesting Increases to Your Monthly SMS Spending Limit for Amazon Pinpoint](channels-sms-awssupport-spend-threshold.md)\.

 ## Step 1: Open a Service Limit Increase Case<a name="channels-sms-awssupport-long-code-open"></a>